 Come to the island of Vis and find out why all its visitors call it superb and magnificent.
 In our offer of accommodation on Vis you can find more than 250 units, of which the largest number are apartments and private rooms.
-Accommodation on offer is air conditioned and often has a beautiful view of the open sea.
-You'll be amazed by the proximity to beaches that are clean, with most clear and refreshing sea.
-The famous beach Stiniva is located on the island of Vis on the south side of the island.
+Accommodation included in our offer is air conditioned and often has a beautiful view of the open sea.
+You'll be amazed by the proximity to clean beaches, with the clearest and most refreshing sea.
+The famous beach Stiniva is located on the island of Vis, on the south side of the island.
 Book an apartment and go on a tour.
 Get mesmerized by the starry sky.
-In addition to Vis, do visit the islands surrounding it, as well as the popular island Biševo where the great Green and Blue Cave are hiding.
+In addition to Vis, do visit the islands surrounding it, as well as the popular island Biševo where the great Blue Cave is hiding.

-Solitary Vis in the shadow of its ancient glories
+Solitary Vis in the shadow of its ancient glory

-As early as the fourth century BC, Vis island began the presence of Dalmatia in classical antiquity.
-The remains of the largest ancient Greek colony, Issa, is frequented by history lovers on both its localities: the hill of Gradina besides Vis town and the archeological park Martvilo.
+As early as the fourth century BC, Vis island marked the beginning of the antique history of Dalmatia.
+The remains of the largest ancient Greek colony, Issa, are visited by history lovers on both its localities: the hill of Gradina close to Vis town and the archeological park Martvilo.
 The town's other prominent site is the sixteenth century monastery on the Prirovo peninsula, which was built atop the remains of an ancient theater.
-Gospina batarija (Our Lady's battery) - a former 19th century fort - houses Vis' priceless archeological collection, whose highlight is the bronze head of the godess Artemis.
+Gospina batarija (Our Lady's battery) - a former 19th century fort - houses Vis' priceless archeological collection, whose highlight is the bronze head of the goddess Artemis.

 The turquoise caves and volcanic archipelago of Vis

-A silver lining of the forty-five years of army-imposed isolation Vis had to endure until 1989, was the excellent preservation of the island's nature, so that it can nowadays truly be described as heavenly.
+A silver lining of the forty-five years of army-imposed isolation, which Vis had to endure until 1989, had an excellent effect on the preservation of the island's nature, so that it can nowadays be described as truly heavenly.
 Among the best-preserved islands in the Mediterranean, its visitors will revel in the exploration of the magical caves - Krajicine, Zelene on the small island of Ravnik and the most famous among them, the Blue cave on Biševo.

-Biševo, Jabuka and Brusnik, all three found at the mouth of the cove of Komiža, are Croatia's only volcanic islands.
+Besides Biševo, there are other two islands situated at the mouth of the bay of Komiza, Jabuka and Brusnik, they are Croatia's only volcanic islands.
 These natural geological monuments are the wardens of the endemic plant life of the Adriatic.
-Vis is also famous for its Zaglav sandy beach and numerous coves, such as Rogačić, where one can truly forget the passing of time.
+Vis is also famous for its Zaglav sandy beach and numerous bays, such as Rogačić, where one can truly forget the passing of time.

-Vis - an island of ballet entangled in fishing nets
+Vis - the island of ballet entangled in fishing nets

-Vis serves up its autochtonous flavor also in the glasses of its most famous wine, Vugava, which is grown around the town of Podšpilje, and also in the Isseta - a brandy made of local medicinal herbs.
+Vis serves up its autochthonous flavor also in the glasses of its most famous wine, Vugava, which is cultivated around the town of Podšpilje, and also in the Isseta - a brandy made of local medicinal herbs.

 The International school of ballet has made a tradition of spending the summers here.
 At the summer's end, dancers from all over the world delight all of Vis with a great ballet performance.